polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 If the number after `best:` is increasing, your blockchain is producing new blocks!

-## Start the Front-End
+## Start the Front End

 To interact with the local node we will use the Polkadot-js Apps user interface, often known as "Apps" for short.
-Despite the name, Apps will work with and Substrate-based blockchain including ours, not just Polkadot.
+Despite the name, Apps will work with any Substrate-based blockchain including ours, not just Polkadot.

 In your web browser, navigate to: